HomeBiggest projectsProject TimelinesMetro De Bogotá Project Colombia, South America Updates

-Metro De Bogotá Project Colombia, South America Updates
+Metro De Bogotá Project Overview

 Also Read: Lima Periférico Ring Road/Anillo Vial Periférico Project in Peru

-The 25km-long elevated metro line will be constructed on a U-shaped viaduct, and at a height of 13.5 meters.
-The project also includes the installation of viaduct systems, rolling stock, rails, telecommunications, electrical, control, and 22km of bike lanes as well as the intervention of certain sections of the TransMilenio bus rapid transit (BRT) system, improvements to 600,000m² of public spaces for pedestrian use, civil works and construction of 16 stations, ten of which will be integrated with the BRT stations of the TransMilenio network.
+The project also includes the installation of viaduct systems, rolling stock, rails, telecommunications, electrical, and control, and 22km of bike lanes.
+In addition, it includes the construction of intervention of certain sections of the TransMilenio bus rapid transit (BRT) system, improvements to 600,000m² of public spaces for pedestrian use, civil works and construction of 16 stations.
+Ten of the 16 stations will be integrated with the BRT stations of the TransMilenio network.
+The average distance between each station is expected to be 1.39 kilometres.

 Project team